forcedotcom/sfdx-core/messages/config.md

 # isvDebuggerSid

-ISV debugger SID
+ISV debugger SID (sfdx only)

 # isvDebuggerUrl

-ISV debugger URL
+ISV debugger URL (sfdx only)

+# org-isv-debugger-sid

+ISV debugger SID.

+# org-isv-debugger-url

+ISV debugger URL.

 # apiVersion

 API version of your project.
+Default: API version of your Dev Hub org. (sfdx only)

+# org-api-version

+API version of your project.
 Default: API version of your Dev Hub org.

 # disableTelemetry

+Disables the collection of usage and user environment information, etc. Default: false. (sfdx only)

+# disable-telemetry

-Disables the collection of usage and user environment information, etc. Default: true.
+Disables the collection of usage and user environment information, etc. Default: false.

 # maxQueryLimit

 Maximum number of Salesforce records returned by a CLI command.
+Default: 10,000. (sfdx only)

+# org-max-query-limit

+Maximum number of Salesforce records returned by a CLI command.
 Default: 10,000.

 # restDeploy

-Whether deployments use the Metadata REST API (true) or SOAP API (false, default value).
+Whether deployments use the Metadata REST API (true) or SOAP API (false, default value). (sfdx only)

 # instanceUrl

+URL of the Salesforce instance hosting your org.
+Default: https://login.salesforce.com. (sfdx only)

+# org-instance-url

 URL of the Salesforce instance hosting your org.
 Default: https://login.salesforce.com.